pdazcom/botdetector/readme.md

 * `permanent`: sets the redirect type: 'true' - redirect code = 301, 'false' - 302.
 Default: false.
 * `botTag`: header `X-SearchBot-Detected` value to mark search bots requests.
 Default: "true"
 * `googleByIP`: sets whether to detect the google bot by IP only, user-agent and rDNS are ignored.
 Default: "false"
-* `googleCIDRFile`: file with a list of CIDRs by which to check whether an IP belongs to Google (JSON array).
-Default: "google_cidr.json"
+* `includeGoogleIPs`: List of CIDRs by which the Google bot is additionally identified.

 **Note**: Leave `botsTo` and `othersTo` empty to only mark bot requests with the `X-SearchBot-Detected` header without redirects.